elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

     </div><br />

 :::note
-The pointerId is assigned not to the whole device, but for each touching finger.
-If we use 5 fingers to simultaneously touch the screen, we have 5 pointerdown events, each with their respective coordinates and a different pointerId.
-The events associated with the first finger always have isPrimary=true.
+The pointerId gets allocated to each contacting finger rather than the whole device.
+When we use five fingers to touch the screen simultaneously, we get five pointerdown events with unique coordinates and pointerId.
+The events linked with the first finger have isPrimary=true at all times.
 :::

   </div>